Back from Eternity: Production

 The fight scene between Kirk and Ekberg required the creation of a stream on the movie's sound set, equipped with running water and foam rubber rocks to avoid injury to the two actresses and seven takes before final filming.
-Kirk said her and Ekberg were exhausted after the fight.
+Kirk said she and Ekberg were exhausted after the fight.

 The supposed New York airport control tower shown near the beginning of the film is actually that of the Lockheed Air Terminal in Burbank, California.